Muzietto/geieslists/README.md

 Whilst debugging, the method <cons>.c shows a pretty print of the current list.

-FOLLOWING UP.
-LAMBDA CALCULUS
+FOLLOWING UP: LAMBDA CALCULUS
 -----------------------------
-The logical follow-up of thie project is [khepri-lambda](https://github.com/Muzietto/khepri-lambda), which forces however the reader to switch to another, very much expressive, JavaScript dialect.
+The logical follow-up of thie project is [khepri-lambda](https://github.com/Muzietto/khepri-lambda), which presents a fairly comprehensive implementation of lambda calculus as a whole.

+However, it forces the reader to switch to another, a lot more expressive, JavaScript dialect.

 DEBITS AND CREDITS
 ------------------